 - One customer credits C3.ai applications with $20 million in annual savings from smarter fraud detection.
 Another company reduced equipment failures between scheduled maintenance by 50 percent, lowering costs and downtime.
 One large enterprise lowered energy costs by 10 percent, and another reduced greenhouse gas emissions by 14 percent.
 A large manufacturer in the U.S. cut energy costs 16 percent across all of their plants, saving millions of dollars and achieving 230 percent return on their investment.

 - The payments industry is also undergoing a digital transformation and replacing traditional rule-based systems with sophisticated Big Data and machine-learning technology.
 These processes detect patterns in real-time data and recognize cases of theft or fraud.
 According to Abbo: “Financial services organizations will increasingly apply predictive analytics to transaction data to improve fraud detection, predict customer churn, reduce customer acquisition costs and deliver next-generation product and service offerings.”

 - Abbo sees a burgeoning market for connected, low-cost sensors, adaptive systems, a new generation of smart applications and a renaissance in business process reengineering.
 “This new generation of smart business processes and applications will ultimately replace the current enterprise software applications stack.
 IoT is essentially an entire replacement market in global IT.”

-Read the full article here: C3 Sees the Fourth IT Revolution
+Read the full article here: C3.ai Sees the Fourth IT Revolution